Reading is to the Mind what Bounded Context is to DDD!!

 In order to do that, let’s create a new class and call it BaseContext.
 The BaseContext is defined as a generic class with a constraint where you are required to pass in value of DbContext.

-So instead of having multiple DbContext(s) and having an individual connection string for each, we’d rather have a single connection string and use it for different DbContexts.
+So instead of having multiple DbContext(s) and having an individual connection string for each of them, we’d rather have a single connection string and use it for different DbContexts like so!

 Note that BaseContext constructor is marked static.
 This declaration ensures that the Database Initializer setting is set per an application instance of the given constructor.